huchenlei/sd-webui-openpose-editor/README.md

 the run preprocessor button.
 A preprocessor result preview will be genereated.
 Click `Edit` button at the bottom right corner of the generated image will bring up the openpose editor in a modal.
-After the edit, clicking the `Send pose to ControlNet` button will send back the pose to controlnet.
+After the edit, clicking the `Send pose to ControlNet` button will send back the pose to ControlNet.

 Following demo shows the basic workflow:
 <!-- https://youtu.be/WEHVpPNIh8M -->